-- Tooth decay – Tooth decay needs to be treated even if it has occurred in a milk tooth because it results in excessive pain and irritation.
+- Tooth decay – Baby tooth decay needs to be treated even if it has occurred in a milk tooth because it results in excessive pain and irritation.
 Also, the doctors say permanent tooth builds up within the frame of the milk teeth.
 Hence, milk teeth need to be preserved until permanent teeth are developed.

-- In case of severe decay, pedodontists might suggest clinical treatments like root canal.
+- In case of severe dental decay, pedodontists might suggest clinical treatments like root canal.
 Let’s aim to prevent such situations by displaying proactiveness.

-- Plan a demo clinical session at you0072 home.
+- Plan a demo clinical session at your home.
 You play the dentist role and your child would be your patient.
 In that way, once you are there at the clinic, the child will be familiar enough to perform an action replay.
 Sounds funny, but it does help.
 J

 - Lie down on the doctor’s chair and hold the child on your lap when the doctor is investigating.
 Children feel safest when they are with their Mom/ Dad.

 - Choose a doctor who is patient enough and able to get along with child tantrums.

 - Fascinate them with any surprises you have planned once they finish the treatment.

 - Again, do not force or scare them.
 They might grow up with this fear and show reluctance towards dental treatments for the rest of their lives.